jordanfb/PicoCADToolKit/README_FOR_PICOTOOLKIT.md

 3) If you want to move the contents of a mesh into another mesh and remove the original use "Merge Mesh Into Selected Mesh" instead of Copy.
 This will remove the original mesh and move it into the selected mesh.
 4) There is currently no way to separate these meshes so PLEASE MAKE A BACKUP

+On the bottom left there's a button to separate merged meshes.
+Select the object(s) that you want to separate in the selected mesh to edit dropdown (that you can set in the header) then press the button.
+If the object has multiple non-connected meshes (also called disjoint meshes) then it'll separate them each into individual objects, each with "dup" appended to the end of their object name.

 On the right is the menu for merging vertices:
 If you like overlapping vertices to create the perfect shape this menu is for you!